wplib/wplib-box/README.md

 We are in the middle of updating our documentation.

-If you are interested in your progress you can [find it here](https://wplib.github.io/box-docs/).
+If you are interested in our progress you can [find it here](https://wplib.github.io/box-docs/).